sagemath/sagewiki_to_gh-2022-10-10/days30_schedule.md

 * Categories
 * The Sage-Combinat roadmap
 * The Sage-Combinat workflow: writing the specs
-* Modeling set containment: "x in S" <http://wiki.sagemath.org/ContainmentDiscussion>`_
+* Modeling set containment: "x in S" see `Discussion about Containment in Sage <http://wiki.sagemath.org/ContainmentDiscussion>`_
 * Posets, ideals/upper set

 }}}